-2.1 The undersigned counsel for all parties certify that all claims have been resolved by the parties.
-The resolution has been reduced to writing and signed by every party and every attorney.
-Solely for the purpose of enforcing the settlement agreement, the Court is asked not to dismiss this action.

-2.2 eement is in the custody

-2.3 ermitted except for enforcement of the settlement nplate that the final dismissal of this action will be

-Date:

-III.
-SIGNATURES

-Attorney for Plaintiff/Petitioner WSBA No Attorney for Defendant/Respondent WSBA No

-Attorney for Plaintiff/Petitioner Attorney for Defendant/Respondent

-WSBA No WSBA No

-IV.
-NOTICE

-The filing of this Certificate of Settlement Without Dismissal with the Clerk automatically cancels any pending due dates of the Case Schedule for this action, including the scheduled hearing date.

-On or after the date indicated by the parties as appropriate for final dismissal, the Clerk will notify the parties that the case will be dismissed by the Court for want of prosecution, unless within 14 days after the issuance a party makes a written application to the Court, showing good cause why the case should not be dismissed.

-[Adopted effective January 1, 1990; amended effective September 1, 1992; September 1, 1993; September 1, 2004; September 1, 2009; September 1, 2020.]
+parties.
+The resolution has been re is certify that all claims have been resolved by the educed to writing and signed by every party and every enforcing the settlement agreement, the Court is 2.2 The original of the settlement agreement ent is in the custody of: at: · tted except for enforcement of the settlement ate that the final dismissal of this action will be Date: SIGNATURES Attorney for Plaintiff/Petitioner WSBA No Attorney for Defendant/Respondent WSBA No Attorney for Plaintiff/Petitioner Attorney for Defendant/Respondent WSBA No WSBA No ı IV.
+NOTICE Vithout Dismissal with the Clerk automatically cancels ule for this action, including the scheduled hearing notify the parties that the case will be dism es as appropriate for final dismissal, the Clerk will hissed by the Court for want of prosecution, unless makes a written application to the Court, showing good hed.
+[Adopted effective January 1, 1990; amended effect September 1, 2009; September 1, 2020; September 1, 2020; September 2, 2020; tive September 1, 1992; September 1, 1993; September 1, 2004; r 1, 2021.]